A Bangkok Itinerary For 4 Days: What to Do in Bangkok, Thailand

 In the afternoon head to Chinatown and to its heart on Yaowarat Road.
 This is always such a beautiful and unique district to explore for its Chinese-Thai fusion of traditions, culture and commerce.
 Peek into shops and explore the products on offer, sample some street food and if you love photography then this is one of the most impressive parts of the city.

-Day four of your 4 days in Bangkok itinerary is more of a relaxed day.
+Day four of your 4 days itinerary in Bangkok Thailand is more of a relaxed day.
 Take this day to do more of what you like or if you must, get ready to depart.

 Chatuchak Weekend Market